proenterprise/yeenvoice/docs/invoice_design.rst

 General Settings
 """"""""""""""""

-Standard Design: Invoice Ninja provides a selection of design templates.
+Standard Design: Yeenvoice provides a selection of design templates.
 Examples include 'Bold', 'Elegant', 'Hipster' and 'Business'.
 The default template setting is 'Clean'.
 To change the template setting, select a design from the drop down menu.
 The PDF invoice display below will automatically update to show you a preview of the design template.

 Quote Design: You can also select a design template for your quotes.
 Choose from the available options in the drop down menu.